3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The answer is yes but daily deworming is required through the second half of pregnancy and into the nursing period.
 A regular single deworming will not be effective in protecting the litter.
 A special protocol using Fenbendazole (Panacur®) has been found to be effective in preventing both roundworm and hookworm infection in unborn puppies.

-When a hookworm infection seems stubborn, a test called a Fecal Egg Count Reduction Test which compares egg counts in fecal samples before and 10-14 days or so after treatment (with the product that is believed not to have worked).
-A special laboratory may be needed to run this type of testing as it is more commonly done in livestock as resistant parasites have been a long-standing farming issue.
-The goal of therapy becomes, not clearing the infection, but clearing the clinical signs and maintaining as low an egg count as possible.
+parasites have been a long-standing farming issue.
+The goal of therapy becomes, not clearing the infection, but clearing the clinical signs and maintaining as low an egg countas possible.
 Testing is done using pyrantel, fenbendazole, and milbemycin oxime in hope of finding an effective product.
 An egg count reduction of >95% is considered effective.
 Egg count reduction of <75% is consider ineffective and a combination of multiple dewormers will be needed monthly.

 Of all the dewormers to which hookworms are generally considered vulnerable, moxidectin is probably the newest and as long as the dog has not been previously treated with this product, there is a good chance that a combination of dewormers will be effective as long as moxidectin is included.
 That said, moxidectin-resistant hookworms most certainly exist.

 Keep in mind that hookworm larvae encyst throughout an infected dog's body and "leak" into the intestine periodically as they mature.
 There is no way to clear these encysted dormant hookworms and they cannot be addressed until they make it back to the intestinal tract.
-There is no way to distinguish a new infection from "leakage" and one infection with resistant hookworms may lead to "leakage" of resistant worms into the intestine theoretically for a dog's entire life.
+There is no way to distinguish an old infection stemming from migrating worms from an infection with resistant hookworms.
+Of course, a resistant hookworm infection may lead to migration of resistant worms into the intestine theoretically for a dog's entire life.